Luis Robert Player Props: White Sox vs. Dodgers

 Luis Robert At The Plate

-- Among the qualifying hitters, he ranks 72nd in batting average, while his on-base percentage ranks 110th and he is 16th in slugging.
+- Among the qualified hitters in baseball, his batting average ranks 67th, his on-base percentage ranks 110th, and he is 13th in the league in slugging.

+- Robert has picked up a hit in 41 of 66 games this year, with multiple hits 20 times.

-- Robert has had at least one RBI in 32.3% of his games this year (21 of 65), with more than one RBI nine times (13.8%).
-He has also been responsible for three or more of his team's runs in two contests.
+- Robert has picked up an RBI in 33.3% of his games this year, with more than one RBI in 13.6% of his games.
+He has also plated three or more runs in two contests.

-- He has scored in 29 games this season, with multiple runs 11 times.
+- He has scored in 30 of 66 games this year, and more than once 12 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.